 - 2 tbs Olive Oil

-- 1 ½ lbs Baby Yukon Gold Potatoes, cut into halves or quarters
+- 1 ½ lbs Baby Yukon Gold Potatoes, cut into halves or quarters1

 Instructions

 - Remove the lid and give the potatoes a good stir.
-Replace the lid and continue cooking, stirring every five minutes, until the potatoes are fork tender and golden brown.
+Replace the lid and continue cooking, stirring every five minutes, until the potatoes are fork-tender and golden brown.
 This should take about 20 minutes total.
-Remove the potatoes from the pan and place them in a bowl with an upturned plate on top, to keep them warm, and set aside.
+Remove the potatoes from the pan and place them in a bowl with an upturned plate on top to keep them warm, and set aside until ready to return to the pan.

 - Yield 4 servings